iszmidt/LorisJs/README.md

 # Loris JS

-A simple node implementation of the Slow Loris, an low bandwidth HTTP Denial of Service tool
+A simple node implementation of the Slow Loris, an low bandwidth HTTP Denial of Service tool.

 ### Usage:
 ```sh